digitalcredentials/wallet-attached-storage-spec/spec.md

 * Requires appropriate authorization (root zcap invoked by the space's controller, or a zcap granting permission to read a particular space)
 * Returns the details for the specified space `id`
+* Only includes the resources the requester is authorized to see

+The format of the response is determined based on content negotiation.

 #### (HTTP API) GET `/space/{space_id}`